JUST FOR PARENTS

 Planning Your Arrival

-Check-in begins on Sunday afternoon at 2:30 PM and ends at 5:30 PM.
+Check-in begins on Sunday afternoon at 2:30 PM and ends at 5:00 PM.
 Please do not arrive earlier than 2:30; we want our staff to be 100% ready for your children!
-(Avoid the long line by coming after 3:30 p.m.)
-Sorry, registration cannot begin earlier.
-Those who have their accounts paid in full will be processed quickly.
+Here are some tips if you would like to avoid the long lines:

 The first meal at camp will be Sunday supper.
-The meal charge for guests not registered for camp is $7.25.
-Reservations are required by Tuesday for meals the following weekend.
+The meal charge for guests not registered for camp is $8.00.
+Reservations are required by Tuesday for meals the following weekendand are made in the camp office.

-Please plan to check out of your cabin or pick up your child between 8:45 and 9:45 Sunday morning.
-Be sure to let the counselor on duty know you are taking your child.
+Please plan to check out of your cabin or pick up your child between 7:45 and 9:00 Sunday morning at the campfire bowl.
+Be sure to let the counselor on duty know you are taking your child by signing them out with their counselor.
+After 9:00am your child can be picked up in Maple Auditorium and must be signed out with the staff members on duty there.
 Child care is available until 2:30 PM for those who cannot pick up their campers until this time.
 To assist us in planning, we request that arrangements be made in advance by calling our office.
-Children not picked up by 10:15 AM will go into child care.
-The fee is $7 per hour for this service.
+Children not picked up by 9:30 AM will go into child care.
+The fee is $10.00 per hour for this service.

-MiVoden operates a camp store that sells shirts, personal items, Christian books, hats, jackets, gifts, and more!
-There are also a few juice and ice-cream bar options.
+We operate a store called the MiVoden Merchantile that sells shirts, personal items, Christian books, hats, jackets, gifts, and more!
+There are also a few snack options.
 Most children spend between $25 and $75 at the store during their week at camp.
 One-T-shirt is about $10-$15 (sweatshirts, jackets, etc. are more) and a hat is around $15.

 If your child would like a camp photo of his or her week at camp, simply add $7 to your fee calculation and the picture will be ready to take home by the end of camp.